barrettotte/IBMi-Book/docs/additional/call/index.md

-# Calling the IBMi
+# Calling IBM i

-Examples of setting up a database connection to the IBMi and running a simple query in various languages.
+Examples of setting up a database connection to IBM i and running a simple query in various languages.